Ghislain Picard

 Research topics

-My research interest is on snow in the polar regions.
-Not only how much snow accumulates on the surface of the ice-sheets is interesting, but also how the snow physical properties are evolving.
-The reason is because snow at the surface is continuously changing, either due to melt, metamorphisms or wind transport on short time scale (hour to season) or due to climate change on longer scales (years).
-These changes affect the surface energy budget, resulting in atmospheric warming or cooling, and after a more or less complex series of ping-ponged back and forth in the climate system, this affects the snowpack back.
-Often, a small initial perturbation in the snow can be amplified and leads to large climatic impacts, far away from the polar regions.
-This is why snow is important in the climate system, and why there is still a lot to be discovered.
+My area of research focuses on studying snow in the polar regions.
+It is crucial not only to quantify the amount of snow accumulation on the surface of the ice-sheets but also to understand how the physical properties of the snow near the surface evolve over time.
+This is significant because the snow at the surface undergoes continuous changes, including melting, metamorphisms, and wind transport on short time scales (hours to seasons) as well as on long-term changes due to climate change (years).
+These changes have a direct impact on the surface energy budget.
+They can lead to atmospheric warming or cooling depending on the conditions, and through a complex interplay within the climate system, these effects can influence in turn the snowpack itself.
+Even a small initial disturbance in the snow can be amplified and result in significant climatic impacts far beyond the polar regions.
+This is why snow is important in the broader climate system, and what motivates further discoveries in this field.

-In my research, I'm using remote sensing observations, in the microwave, optical and thermal ranges.
-I have developed several radiative transfer models to better exploit the satellite observations and to refine the surface radiative budget estimation.
-With Laurent Arnaud, we develop innovative instruments to measure the physical properties of the snow.
+In my research, I employ remote sensing techniques, encompassing all the electromagnetic ranges (microwave, optical and thermal).
+I have developed several radiative transfer models to enhance the utilization of satellite observations and to refine the surface radiative budget estimation.
+With Laurent Arnaud, we design innovative instruments to measure the physical properties of the snow.
 Several 'snow' stations have been deployed across East Antarctica to monitor snow surface evolution.

 News